-Project Element Description Regionally Significant Definition Please see definition below Projects that trigger conformity Please see below CMAQ projects Not Applicable (N/A) H-GAC does not anticipate taking off-model credit for CMAQ projects within this conformity.
+Project Element Description Regionally Significant Definition Please see definition below Projects that trigger conformity Please see below CMAQ projects H-GAC does not anticipate taking off- model credit for CMAQ projects within this conformity.
+CMAQ projects will be identified in Appendix 3.
 Non-Federal Projects All RTP projects will be identified in Appendix 3, including regionally significant projects which do not require federal funds or other approvals.
 Exempt Projects All RTP projects will be identified in Appendix 3.
-A listing of activities eligible for grouping is contained in Appendix J of the 2017-2020 TIP as well as listing of grouped projects.
+A listing of activities eligible for grouping is contained in Appendix J of the 2019-2022 TIP as well as listing of grouped projects.
 Other All RTP projects will be identified in Appendix 3.